-There are four sets of fees for TCSA members at Trent University which comprise what we pay to enroll for courses.
-The fees are: Tuition, Ancillary, TCSA Membership and Associated Levies.
+There are four sets of fees for TCSA members at Trent University that comprise what we pay to enroll for courses.
+The fees are: Tuition, Ancillary, TCSA Membership, and Associated Levies.
 The fees listed here are applied only to students who have indicated Peterborough as their home campus.
-Those who have indicated Durham as their home campus, should refer here.
+Those who have indicated Durham as their home campus should refer here.

 The TCSA Membership Fees and Associated Levies are created, eliminated, or changed during referenda where all members are eligible to vote.
 Ancillary fees are charged by the university to enhance the non-academic element of campus life, and tuition fees are directed by government regulation and ultimately determined at the Trent University Board of Governors.